thoe97/launchcode-javascript-class/getitdone-jquery/README.md

 <script type="text/javascript" src="lib/bootstrap/js/bootstrap.min.js"></script>
 ```

-You'll probably want to create your own JS and CSS files, and you should store them in the `js` and `css` directories, respectively.
+You'll want to create your own JS file too.
+Call it whatever you like (e.g. `getitdone.js`) and put it in the `js` directory.
+Ditto for CSS, if you want to add to Bootstrap's styles.

 ## What to do